FITS-Matching/FITS-Matching.github.io/index.md

 ---
 layout: default
 ---

+we propose a **<u>fi</u>ngerprint <u>t</u>o <u>s</u>oftware noise ratio (FITS)** based novel fingerprint matching approaches for fingerprints polluted by software noise.
+This website displays some details about FITS, which are not elaborated in depth due to space constraints in our paper of ACM CCS 2023.

 ### Please note:
 > * The **indices of the equations** below are based on the conference paper [FITS: Matching Camera Fingerprints Subject to Software Noise Pollution](https://www.sigsac.org/ccs/CCS2023/index.html) of ACM CCS 2023.
 > * For equations that reference formulas within the paper (with numbers **less than 38**), please refer to the content of the paper.